abyasham/how-to-train-your-network-data/README.txt

                   2.  pcap folder of all events for each event is zipped , format <event_id>_<timestamp>.pcap we are saving 2 sec before occurrence and 2 sec after .

-How long is the data captured for for each system?
+How long is the data captured for each system?

 BSM									Factory A							Factory D